Albab-Hasan/Ash/README.md

 This is a shell I've been building to learn more about how Unix shells work under the hood.
 It's inspired by bash and sh, but much simpler.

+But now honestly calling this a learning project would be an understatement.
+I kinda amazed by how far I came building this.
+From trying to learn how to build a shell that supports basic commands like `cd` and `ls` to implementing globbing with wildcard support and Arbitrary Length Pipelines; with Job Control being hardest part.
+This has been a really fun journey and I'll continue building this project, hopefully one day making a 'Fish' equivelent.

 Note: I know the commit history is all over the place, and I'm really sorry about that.

 That said, things improve later on.
 Around commit #18 I cleaned up the project structure, and by commit #21 I started being more consistent with commits and writing proper messages.